Thank you for participating in our OPS SPOTLIGHT feature. Just cut and paste the questions and send your answers to firstname.lastname@example.org.

 UPDATE: We’ve been asked by a couple of folks to perhaps add an opportunity to talk about something else they might be working on, so here’s a bonus questions that is entirely optional:

 - talk about a project or effort you’re working on or a group or organization that you’re working with (either inside or outside of your operations function) that is near and dear to your heart.
+This could be a non-profit, an industry support group, a fraternal society, etc.

 For your productivity tips, websites, or apps, please include a link to a product page if possible.